 SCOPE OF THE CONSULTATION EXERCISE

-Make your comments clear and concise;
+keep your comments clear and concise;

-Please use the prescribed template provided to help us understand your feedback better;
+please use the prescribed template provided to help us understand your feedback better;

-Your comments should focus on how the legislative amendments can be better written to make them clearer and to make compliance easier; and
+your comments should focus on how the legislative amendments can be better written to make them clearer and to make compliance easier; and

-As far as possible, please explain your points with illustrations, examples, data or alternative formulations of the amendments.
+as far as possible, please explain your points with illustrations, examples, data or alternative formulations of the amendments.